achy02/BlueCollar/README.md

 # 👷 BlueCollar

 **BlueCollar** is a cross-platform starter application built with Flutter.
-It serves as a boilerplate for developers to quickly scaffold and deploy apps targeting Android, iOS, Web, Windows, macOS, and Linux using a single codebase.
+It serves as a boilerplate for developers to quickly scaffold and deploy apps targeting Android,Web, Windows using a single codebase.

 ---